 To save and protect great apes and chimpanzees, the Jane Goodall Institute has a threefold approach: raising awareness, law enforcements and creating and supporting sanctuaries.

-Raising awareness is critically important as well.
-Local communities have become increasingly aware that they should alert law enforcement agencies about poachers and that hunting great apes is illegal.
+The Jane Goodall Institute provides educational programmes to local communities about the importance of protecting endangered species.
+As a result, local communities have become increasingly aware that hunting great apes is illegal and they should alert law enforcement agencies about poachers.
 We are now seeing an increase in arrests and prosecutions as a result of greater application of the law.